-You’ve probably heard of the likes of Indeed and Reed, however there’s so many job sites out there that there’s no reason to limit yourself.
+You’ve probably heard of the likes of Indeed and Reed, however, there are so many job sites out there that there’s no reason to limit yourself.

-We suggest getting signed up to each and every job site you find.
+We suggest getting signed up for every job site you find.
 This ensures you don’t let one most suited to you slip through the cracks.

 Here’s a quick list of the top sites you need to be using…

-There’s options to limit your search to only local part time jobs, making sure your search results only provide you with relevant jobs.
+There are options to limit your search to only local part-time jobs, making sure your search results only provide you with relevant jobs.

 Reed is a similar concept to Indeed, providing a platform for companies to post job adverts.

-Have you signed yourself up to LinkedIn yet?
+Have you signed yourself up for LinkedIn yet?
 If not…get your phone out and do it ASAP.